nikolas-virionis/spotify-api/README.md

 get_general_recommendation(K: int = 50, genres_info: 'list[str]' = [], artists_info: 'list[str]' = [], build_playlist: bool = False, use_main_playlist_audio_features: bool = False, tracks_info: Union['list[str]', 'list[tuple[str]]', 'list[list[str]]', 'dict[str, str]'] = [])
 # Method Use Example
 api.get_general_recommendation(build_playlist=True, artists_info=['NF', 'Logic'], use_main_playlist_audio_features=True)
-# Function that returns a pandas DataFrame with artists, genres, and/or tracks based recommendations, and create it in the users account
+# Function that returns a pandas DataFrame with artists, genres, and/or tracks-based recommendations, and creates it in the user account
-# genres_info, artists_info and tracks_info are the lists of information that the recommendation would be based on
+# genres_info, artists_info, and tracks_info are the lists of information that the recommendation would be based on
-# use_main_playlist_audio_features is the flag to indicate if the playlist provided audio features will be used as target for a better recommendation
+# use_main_playlist_audio_features is the flag to indicate if the playlist-provided audio features will be used as the target for a better recommendation
 # BUILD_PLAYLIST WILL CHANGE THE USER'S LIBRARY IF SET TO TRUE
 ~~~~~~
  - select_playlist